 Used widely in the postal world to send a variety of correspondence such as magazines, brochures, catalogs and newspapers, plastic envelopes are an alternate option to shipping these items in rigid cartons or cardboard boxes, and are also known as poly mailers or poly mailer bags.
 The pouches can be one layer of plastic, or an outer layer of plastic with a protective interior layer such as bubble-wrap.
+Read More...Plastic Envelopes Plastic envelopes are flat laying pouches or baggies that are usually produced with an adhesive edge for secure closure purposes.

 Within the mail application, plastic envelopes are particularly useful as a tamper-proof method of transporting contents such as currency, legal documents or other private information for which the sender requires secure transportation.
 For short-term protective and postal requirements, a permanent adhesive strip can be placed on one side of the plastic envelope, or plastic mailer.
 Once the permanent adhesive edge is sealed, the contents inside are protected until the envelope is torn open and ruined, at which point tampering is evident.